jax-ml/jax/jax/experimental/jax2tf/README.md

 ```

 where `CPU` is the TensorFlow platform where the op is being executed
-and `CUDA` is the plaform for which the module was serialized by JAX.
+and `CUDA` is the platform for which the module was serialized by JAX.
 This probably means that JAX and TensorFlow may see different devices
 as the default device (JAX defaults to GPU and TensorFlow to CPU
 in the example error above).